ibm-cloud-docs/vpc/vsi_is_about_vpc.md

 ## What are virtual server instances for VPC?
 {: #what-are-vsis}
 With virtual server instances for VPC, you can quickly provision instances with high network performance.
 When you provision an instance, you select a profile that matches the amount of memory and compute power that you need for the application that you plan to run on the instance.
+Instances are available on both x86 and POWER architectures.
 After you provision an instance, you control and manage those infrastructure resources.

 ## How are virtual server instances for VPC different from other IBM virtual server offerings?
 {: #how-are-vsis-different}